 In August, Pacquiao stepped back into the ring, after two years away, at 42-years-old.
 Originally, he was set to face pound-for-pound superstar Errol Spence, Jr. However, a detached retina forced him out two weeks before the bout, and in stepped Cuban Olympic bronze medalist Yordenis Ugas.
 A man that would go on to stun many in the boxing community and upset the former eight-division world champion.

 Father time always wins: Despite being a -360 favorite heading into the fight, the taller, longer, and seven years younger Ugas was able to outbox Pacquiao over 12 rounds, inside the T-Mobile Arena in Las Vegas, Nev.
 “Pacman” has somehow been able to hold father time at bay and remain an elite fighter in the sport for two decades.
 However, against the Cuban, it seemed like his age finally caught up with him.

-- While Pacquiao threw twice as many punches as his opponent (815 to 405), Uguas was far more economical.
-Landing more total punches, jabs and power punches over the duration of the fight
+- While Pacquiao threw twice as many punches as his opponent (815 to 405), Ugas was far more economical.
+Landing a higher amount of total punches, jabs, and power punches over the duration of the fight

 - With the last-minute change of opponent, the pay-per-view buys for the fight were much lower than hoped for at 200,000 buys

 Pacquiao has become a sports icon because of his rags to riches story of rising up from a life of poverty to becoming one of the most famous athletes on the planet.
 His blinding hand speed, uncanny power, and unorthodox footwork made him a perennial pound-for-pound star for many years.
 He has also transitioned into being a major political figure in his homeland.
 First by serving in the Filipino house of representatives and then by being elected to the Senate in 2016.